Love the Sinner

 - a young gay man who survived being shot in the back at the Pulse massacre;

-- and Joel Hunter, who stepped down from his Orlando megachurch pastorate last year and “has been passionate in calling on evangelicals to reach out to the LGBTQ community, particularly in the wake of the Pulse nightclub shooting.”
+- and Joel Hunter, who stepped down from his Orlando megachurch pastorate in 2017 and “has been passionate in calling on evangelicals to reach out to the LGBTQ community, particularly in the wake of the Pulse nightclub shooting.”
 Hunter’s comments provide a pivotal moment in the film when he asserts that the questions 34-year-old Devaney is asking will provoke the very “redefinition of our community;” that the word tolerance, which used to signal compassion, is, in light of the Pulse shooting, a “cold, dead, almost cruel” concept; and that it will take “people like me” to turn things around, people who previously—whether out of ignorance, preoccupation, or unwillingness—failed to ask themselves what real love from the church might look like to LGBTQ people.

 This brief but deeply moving film provides an intimate glimpse into the lingering effects of terror on God’s LGBTQ children.
 Devaney’s voice is free of bitterness, and she asks of herself what she asks of the church—that we all be willing to do the slow, hard work of building the kind of relationships needed for real change.